gbetorre/rischi/README.md

 ## Future developments

 There are, in addition, some possible developments, which could be implemented in later versions:
-* Preparation of a dashboard for RATs (Anti-Corruption and Transparency Referents) to enable them to independently fill in the answers to the questions (certifying, automatically, the data entered)
+* Preparation of a dashboard for RATs (Anti-Corruption and Transparency Referents) to enable them to independently fill in the answers to the questions (certifying, automatically, the data entered).
-* Preparation of monitoring and reporting to enable <em>governance</em> to conduct checks on progress and results achieved through the risk mapping project
+* Preparation of monitoring and reporting to enable <em>governance</em> to conduct checks on progress and results achieved through the risk mapping project.
 * Preparation of appropriate research tools to enable the transparency office to obtain analytical queries on the interviews conducted.
+* Implementation of multilingualism (internationalization)

+### Internationalization of the textual elements
+Implementing output rendering in many different languages is a relatively simple task to do by acting on software that relies on a well-structured and defined relational database - as in the present case.
+A well-established model, suitable for rendering text and titles in an unfixed number of different languages, is easily implemented by extending the database by:
+* adding a translation table for each table that contains text elements to be translated, and
+* rewriting the queries with the addition of LEFT OUTER JOINs to retrieve the translated value, if any.
+<sub>See also the paper <cite>A Framework for the Internationalization of Data-Intensive Web Applications</cite></sub>

 <br>
 Of course, even though it can be such a big help, no IT tool by itself can achieve results such as lowering corruption risk; therefore,